Oncology social workers are licensed professionals who provide emotional support and help people affected by cancer access practical assistance.

 - Find useful resources in your community

 - Manage financial challenges

-Counseling for people with cancer, caregivers and loved ones is available over the telephone no matter where you live in the U.S. or in person at our offices in New York City, Long Island, New Jersey, and Connecticut.
+Counseling for people with cancer, caregivers and loved ones is available over the telephone no matter where you live in the U.S. or in person at our offices in New York City, Long Island and New Jersey.

 Call 800‑813‑HOPE (4673); or email us at firstname.lastname@example.org.

 Monday – Thursday: 10 a.m. – 6 p.m.
 EST

 Friday: 10 a.m. – 5 p.m.
 EST